leoncomunicador/Cloudwalk-Challange/README.md

 Welcome to the CloudWalk challenge repository.

 To solve the proposed challenges, I used the Python language, the matplotlib, seaborn and sqlite3 libraries.
+The development environment for resolve this challange is Jupyter notebook.

 In the repository, follow the challenge files.